Smoothing proximal gradient method for general structured sparse regression

-In this section, we apply the Prox-Grad with the overlapping-group-lasso penalty to a real-world dataset collected from breast cancer tumors \citep{Marc:gene:02,Jacob:09} and solve it by the smoothing proximal gradient method.
-The data are given as gene expression measurements for 8,141 genes in 296 breast-cancer tumors (78 metastatic and 217 non-metastatic), and the task is to select a small amount of the most relevant genes that gives the best prediction performance.
+In this section we apply the SPG to an overlapping group lasso problem with a~logistic loss on real-world data collected from\vadjust{\goodbreak} breast cancer tumors [\citet{Jacob09}, \citet{Marcgene02}].
+The main goal is to demonstrate the importance of employing structured sparsity-inducing penalties for performance enhancement in real life high-dimensional regression problems, thereby further exhibiting and justifying the needs of efficient solvers such as SPG for such problems.

-Thus, a powerful way of discovering genes involved in a tumor growth is to consider groups of interacting genes in each pathway rather than individual genes independently \citep{breastpathway}.
-The overlapping-group-lasso penalty provides us with a natural way to incorporate these known pathway information into the biological analysis, where each group consists of the genes in each pathway.
+The data are given as gene expression measurements for 8,141 genes in 295 breast-cancer tumors (78 metastatic and 217 nonmetastatic).
+A lot of research efforts in biology have been devoted to identifying biological pathways that consist of a group of genes participating in a particular biological process to perform a certain functionality in the cell.
+Thus, a powerful way of discovering genes involved in a tumor growth is to consider groups of interacting genes in each pathway rather than individual genes independently [\citet{breastpathway}].
+The overlapping-group-lasso penalty provides us with a natural way to incorporate this known pathway information into the biological analysis, where each group consists of the genes in each pathway.
 This approach can allow us to find pathway-level gene groups of significance that can distinguish the two tumor types.
-In our analysis of the breast cancer data, we cluster the genes using the canonical pathways from the Molecular Signatures Database \citep{MSigDB}, and construct the overlapping-group-lasso penalty using the pathway-based clusters as groups.
+In our analysis of the breast cancer data, we cluster the genes using the canonical pathways from the Molecular Signatures Database [\citet{MSigDB}], and construct the overlapping-group-lasso penalty using the pathway-based clusters as groups.
 Many of the groups overlap because genes can participate in multiple pathways.
 Overall, we obtain 637 pathways over 3,510 genes, with each pathway containing 23.47 genes on average and each gene appearing in four pathways on average.
-Then, we set up the optimization problem of minimizing the logistic loss with the overlapping-group-lasso penalty to classify the tumor types based on the gene expression levels, and solve it with the Prox-Grad method.
+Instead of analyzing all 8,141 genes, we focus on these 3,510 genes which belong to certain pathways.
+We set up the optimization problem of minimizing the logistic loss with the overlapping-group-lasso penalty to classify the tumor types based on the gene expression levels, and solve it with SPG.